 Outside the Courtroom

 Traveling, the beach and sports.
-Life doesn’t get much better than that during Michael’s off hours.
+Life doesn’t get much better than that during Mike’s off hours.
 He’s been going to the shore in New Jersey every summer his entire life.
-But the pull of familiarity is offset by Michael’s passion for international travel.
+But the pull of familiarity is offset by his passion for international travel.
 “Since we have everything in this country, it’s so easy to forget what else is out there.
 It’s important to know what else is out there.”
 He is fascinated by different cultures, and by the similarities of people all over the world.
-Michael especially wants to visit the Middle East, Iran, North Korea—”places that have been vilified.
+Mike especially wants to visit the Middle East, Iran, North Korea—”places that have been vilified.
 Because I’ll bet they’re not what we all think they are.
 They’re just people, like you and me, at the end of the day.”

 Why Criminal Law?

 This is an easy answer for Mike.
 It’s about individual rights and fairness.
 He is a tenacious defender of the Bill of Rights.
 “Our founders were worried about day-to-day government encroaching on people’s lives and taking their freedoms away.”
 As a college student, Mike saw a few peers’ promising futures rerouted by seemingly innocuous laws and apathetic legal representation.
 “I want to help people like that.
 I may sometimes care more about their situation than they do.
 But maybe they need that.”
 This attitude underlies the tenet of Mike’s practice: treat every case with equal urgency and dedication.
 “The courthouse is the one place where everybody is supposed to get a fair shot.
 Regardless.
 And that’s exactly how it should be.
 It’s my job to help people who really need it.”